Twelve Labors of Hercules

 Diomedes was a king who used human flesh to feed his horses (mares).
 In an interesting turn of events, Hercules used Diomedes to feed the horses fully.
 He then brought the horses back to Eurystheus.

-Got hold of the Girdle of Hippolyta
+Obtained the Girdle of Hippolyta

 A queen of the Amazons named Hippolyta had a belt (girdle) which symbolized her right to rule.
 The Amazons invited Hercules to their place, but Hera disguised herself as one of the Amazons and spread falsehoods that Hercules was there to steal the girdle.
 A fight broke out and Hippolyta got killed.
 Hercules took the belt away.

-Retrieved the cattle of Geryon
+Retrieved the Cattle of Geryon

-Geryon was a king of Cadiz (Spain) who had a lot of cattle.
-Hercules planned some side-adventures for this labor, including his threat to shoot down the down sun.
-He claimed it made him too hot.
-Hercules had a tough time trying to gather the cattle when they reached Cadiz.
-It wasn’t easy to round up the entire herd without leaving some behind.
 When Hercules succeeded in bringing the cattle to Greece, Hera sent flies to sting the cattle and scatter them.
 A princess of Celtine got attracted to Hercules and hid the cattle so that Hercules would have sex with her before she would release the cattle.
 Hercules obeyed; they gave birth to Celtus.
 Hercules then took the cattle back to Eurystheus who endorsed the labor as legit.

 Stole the Golden Apples of Hesperides

-Hercules went to a sacred grove to harvest apples which didn’t belong to him.
-On his way to the grove, Hercules freed Prometheus who was bound to a rock.
-Prometheus revealed a secret to Hercules that the apples were guarded by Ladon – an undefeated dragon.
-Hercules sought assistance from the titan Atlas (a god who held up the heavens with his shoulders).
+The demigod Hercules sought assistance from the titan Atlas (a god who held up the heavens with his shoulders).
 Before Atlas could get the apples for Hercules, Hercules had to bear the weight of the earth on his shoulders.
 When Atlas returned from collecting the apples, he did not want to take back the weight of the world.
 Hercules deceived Atlas to take back the weight.
 He picked his apples and vanished.

 Captured and restored Cerberus